 On September 26, 2015 (the "Distribution Date"), we completed the spin-off to our stockholders (the "Spin-Off") of all the outstanding shares of SPX FLOW, Inc. ("SPX FLOW"), a wholly-owned subsidiary of SPX Corporation ("SPX") prior to the Spin-Off, which at the time of the Spin-Off held the businesses comprising our Flow Technology reportable segment, our Hydraulic Technologies business, and certain of our corporate subsidiaries (collectively, the "FLOW Business").
 On the Distribution Date, each of our stockholders of record as of the close of business on September 16, 2015 (the "Record Date") received one share of common stock of SPX FLOW for every share of SPX common stock held as of the Record Date.
-SPX FLOW is now an independent public company trading under the symbol "FLOW" on the New York Stock Exchange.
-Following the Spin-Off, SPX's common stock continues to be listed on the New York Stock Exchange and trades under the ticker symbol, "SPXC".
+SPX FLOW is now an independent public company trading under the symbol "FLOW" on the New York Stock Exchange and trades under the ticker symbol, "SPXC".